kevinhartman/eventhub-pub/README.md

 # eventhub-pub

-A simple Java program for sending stdin to Azure Event Hub.
+A simple Azure Event Hub test client that pushes out a new event for each line in stdin.